This tutorial presents how to set up a Quartus compilation flow with UTM on Apple Silicon Macs.

 JTAG chain broken

-I saw this error during testing jtagconfig
+I saw this error during testing jtagconfig;

 It turns out you need both the power cable and the USB cable connected to the FPGA board.
 Although USB alone can power the board, the serial port obviously doesn’t work.
 Solution: